br3ndonland/dotfiles/README.md

   - Encrypt a message with `echo "Hello, World!" | gpg --encrypt --armor --recipient "<email>"`.
 Optionally, save the encrypted message in a .gpg file.
   - If the message was saved in a file, send the file over email, Slack, or any other medium.
   - Decrypt the message with `gpg --decrypt`.
-    - If copying the text directly, include it in quotes: `echo "BIG LONG GPG STRING" | gpg --decrypt`.
+    - If copying the encrypted text directly, include it in quotes: `echo "BIG LONG GPG STRING" | gpg --decrypt`.
-    - If reading a file, include the filename when decrypting: `gpg --decrypt gcloud.gpg`.
+    - If reading a file, include the filename when decrypting: `gpg --decrypt message.gpg`.
-    - Decrypted output can be autosaved to a new file: `gpg --decrypt gcloud.gpg --output file.txt`.
+    - Decrypted output can be autosaved to a new file: `gpg --decrypt message.gpg --output file.txt`.

 #### Signing Git commits with GPG